Using a Valuation for a Shareholder Buyout

 The most critical aspects of defining the assignment are choosing the appropriate standard of value and properly addressing the impact on the value of control and minority interests.

 A common standard of value is fair market value, under which a minority interest is valued with the appropriate lack of control and lack of marketability discounts.
-However, shareholders in a buyout situation may prefer that 100 percent of a company be valued regardless of the ownership interest that will be transferred since they may be negotiating based on the pro-rata value of the entire corporation.
+However, shareholders in a buyout situation may prefer that 100 percent of a company be valued regardless of the ownership interest that will be transferred since they may negotiate based on the corporation’s pro-rata value.

 Another standard of value used in shareholder buyouts is fair value, which is commonly used in dissenting shareholder valuations and minority oppression cases.
 Because fair value is a statutory standard defined by state case law, the business appraiser should further clarify in the engagement letter what discounts will or will not be considered in a valuation under the fair value standard.

-Tip: Understanding value standards is critical, as various discounts for control and marketability can have an enormous impact on the value of the interest appraised.
+Tip: Understanding value standards is critical, as various discounts for control and marketability can enormously impact the value of the interest appraised.

 Gathering the data

-Once we have defined the assignment’s parameters, the appraiser must gather data to include both company-specific information and industry information.
-Part of this process typically includes a management interview to gather data and clarify any of the information provided.
+Once we have defined the assignment’s parameters, the appraiser must gather data, including both company-specific and industry information.
+Part of this process typically includes a management interview to gather data and clarify any information provided.

 A skilled appraiser will determine whether management’s statements make sense based on the context of the company within its industry and the market factors that drive the industry.